How is a real estate transaction in Germany carried out?

 Conclusion The process of purchasing real estate in Germany is clearly structured and strictly regulated by law.
 The notarization of the transaction and the use of an escrow account protect both parties, while the land register system ensures the transparency of the ownership transfer.

-Methods of real estate valuation in Germany
+Valuation of real estate in Germany

 1 month ago